Morphological Analysis (Zwicky)

-This article explains Morphological Analysis by Fritz Zwicky in a practical way.
-After reading you will understand the basics of this powerful creativity and problem solving tool.
+Morphological Analysis: this article explains Morphological Analysis by Fritz Zwicky in a practical way.
+This article contains a general explanation of the Morphological Analysis, its characteristics and an example.
+After reading you will understand the basics of this creativity and problem solving tool.
+Enjoy reading!

 Morphological Analysis (MA) can also be referred to as ‘problem solving’.
 It is visually recorded in a morphological overview, often called a ‘Morphological Chart’.
 The method was developed in the 1960s by Fritz Zwicky, an astronomer from Switzerland.